PPKhony/CS264-Group_7/README.md

 3.Responds with a success message, including the file path.
 This controller enables the uploading of PDF files and saves them to a specified folder.

+- FileAttachmentDetailController = The controller is responsible for managing file attachment connections through a RESTful API using the Spring Framework.
+It utilizes the JdbcAttachmentRepository for database interactions.

 - LoginController = This controller class is used to manage requests related to the login page in your Spring application.
 It consists of several parts that handle sending requests to the TU API and logging login-related data into the database.
 Function
 1.Sending a POST request to the TU API with data from loginPage.